ARISE-Initiative/robosuite/docs/modules/renderers.md

   - Tested on 10.15
   - PBR features not supported

+**NOTE**: Since PBR is not supported on Mac OS X, colors and textures will look rather flat.
+More realistic images are obtained on Linux/Windows.

 Other system configurations may work, but have not been extensively tested.

 ## PyGame